jitsi/jitsi-meet-electron/README.md

 Electron application for [Jitsi Meet](https://github.com/jitsi/jitsi-meet).

 ## Configuration
-You can change the Jitsi Meet deployment url with the jitsiMeetURL property from config.js
+You can change the Jitsi Meet deployment domain with the jitsiMeetDomain property from config.js

 ## Building the sources
 ```bash